Where Is Mobile App Data Stored?

 - It allows the product owner to make informed decisions about the app, its features, and its pricing.
 This can help the app founder make the most of their investment and increases their chances of success.

 How do I prepare an MVP?

-There are several steps that you can take that will help you create an MVP for your app:
+There are several steps that a product owner can take that will help them create an MVP for their app: